There is a reason this question is so common.

 Chinchillas need to be chewing.
 Your job as the chinchilla parent is to ensure they have the correct items to chew.

 They need things like the correct chinchilla hay in addition to lava blocks, hay cubes, and other chinchilla toys specifically designed for chewing.

 The only chewing behavior you must prevent is chewing on a human hand or chewing potentially dangerous items such as cords or wires.

 Outside of that, you should be more worried if your chinchilla is not chewing, because this typically indicates something is wrong with it.

 Do Chinchillas Chew Furniture?

-A chinchilla will chew nearly anything within reach.
+Yes, chinchillas will definitely chew furniture.
+They will chew nearly anything within reach.